MathiasRenner/bitleaf-blog/_posts/2018-05-10-why-i-start-donating-a-share-of-my-revenue-to-open-source-projects.md

 published: true
 post_date: 2018-05-10 17:50:28
 ---
-Open source software is free?
+<strong>Open source software is free?
 Downloading and using it it, yes, but developing it, nope.
-Let's help developers to buy their bills with their community contributions.
+Let's help developers to buy their bills with their community contributions.</strong>

 <!--more-->